 Special Circumstances

 We understand that students and their families may have special circumstances that cause a significant reduction in income that impacts their ability to contribute to the cost of college.
-The following are some examples of conditions that could warrant an income reduction.
+If you or your family have experienced a significant drop in recent income compared to the income that was required to be reported on your FAFSA, you may be considered for an income reduction.
+The following are some examples:

 • Death of a parent or the Independent student’s spouse